waltribeiro/burger-view-controller/README.md

 Once the files are set up, we need to create the connection among them.

-## Link to burger-for-life on GitHub:
+## Link to burger-view-controller on GitHub:

 https://github.com/waltribeiro/burger-view-controller